1jour1vin

 Manuals

-Cold settling for several hours, indigenous yeasts, semi-carbonic maceration for approximately 15 days with whole clusters, temperature control (maximum 28°C), one very light pumping over per day, 100% malolactic fermentation, neither fined nor filtered.
+Cold settling for several hours, indigenous yeasts, semi-carbonic maceration for about 15 days with whole clusters, temperature control (maximum 28°C), one very gentle pump-over per day, 100% malolactic fermentation, neither fined nor filtered

 Livestock farming